neha29-p/purplle-store-intelligence/DESIGN.md

 For large-scale deployments, the design can be extended to PostgreSQL or cloud-native storage solutions without significant architectural changes.

 ---
+## Staff Exclusion Strategy

+Store employees can generate large amounts of movement data that may distort customer analytics.

+To prevent inaccurate business metrics, all analytics queries exclude events where:

+is_staff = true

+This ensures that occupancy counts, funnel analytics, zone engagement metrics, and conversion calculations represent customer behavior only.

+Staff events remain available for operational analysis but are excluded from customer-facing business intelligence metrics.
+---
+## Re-entry Handling

+Visitors may leave the store and return later during the same day.

+The platform maintains a visitor registry and tracks visit counts for previously observed visitors.

+When a known visitor re-enters the store, an additional entry event is generated while preserving the visitor identity and visit history.

+This approach supports:

+* Repeat visitor analysis
+* Accurate footfall measurement
+* Visit frequency analytics
+* Customer journey reconstruction
+---
+## Edge-Case Handling

+Several edge cases were considered during system design.

+### Temporary Occlusion

+Visitors may briefly disappear behind shelves or other shoppers.
+Tracking logic attempts to maintain identity continuity across short gaps.

+### Counting Line Boundary Conditions

+Visitors moving near the counting boundary are only counted when crossing direction is detected, reducing duplicate entries and exits.

+### Empty Store Conditions

+Analytics modules safely handle scenarios with zero visitors without causing divide-by-zero errors.

+### Queue Abandonment

+Visitors leaving the billing queue before service completion generate queue_abandoned events and are excluded from purchase conversions.

+### Staff Exclusion

+Employee movements are excluded from customer analytics using the is_staff flag.

+### Visitor Re-entry

+Returning visitors are tracked through persistent visitor identifiers to support repeat visit analytics.
+---

 ### Observability and Monitoring

 Production readiness is improved through middleware-based request logging.